“I am thinking of doing the Everest Base Camp trek.”

-Beth, one of my two friends from Australia, replies…”I want to do it too….”
+Beth, one of my two friends from Australia, replied…”I want to do it too….”

-“Ok, let’s do it then.”
-I say with excitement and partly relief too.
+“Ok great, let’s do it then.”
+I was excited and relieved.

-Nah, we were not joking.
+We were not joking.
 It’s true we didn’t have trekking shoes and we decided to trek Everest Base Camp.
-And wish I could say it was just the shoes!
+And it wasn’t just the shoes!

 - No warm clothes – we packed for a summer holiday.